Mito-Ya-Baraka-Church/church-management-system/README.md

 ## Authors

-This Project was built by DTC members and contributors:
+This Project was built by Mito-Ya-Baraka-Church Developers and contributors:

 - [Fredy German](https://twitter.com/fredygermanm)
 - etc.